PhotostatEditor/Photostat/README.md

 ## Build With Flatpak

-(Recommended for machines that are not running elementary OS 6)

 `flatpak-builder build com.github.photostat_editor.photostat.yml --user --install --force-clean`

 Once the command above is complete, you'll be able to launch the app from your applications list.